 But this move was different than all the others.
 I think I developed a permanent lump in my throat this time around.

 Not long after the packers arrived, my husband received a phone call informing him that his aunt had died unexpectedly, so he went to the funeral and I stayed back to close out the move.
 He needed to be at the funeral, and I assured him I could handle the rest of the move alone.
 And I could, and did.
 But even so, as I watched him pull out of the driveway, I felt a lump develop in my throat.
 I was surrounded by people and chaos, but suddenly I felt very lonely.
 I missed him already.

 The original plan was to have my car serviced after we closed out the house.
 We would go visit family together and pick my car up on the return.
 That was before my husband had to leave.
 Since he wasn't there, I now needed someone to take me from the dealership to the airport, so I called the only friend I had who remained in the area.
 I called her late at night, too, and asked if she would meet me early the next morning and shuttle me around.
 Without hesitation, she said yes.
 Mind you, her husband had just departed that very day for his pre-deployment training, and, as a double-whammy, she had just found out that her son would also be deploying soon.
-She's never had them deployed simataneously and joked that she'll probably be on Prozac by the time they both returned.
 When she dropped me off and I waved good-bye, that familiar lump in the throat returned.

 What in the world is wrong with me?

 I finally met up with my husband and, after a few days of visiting family, we picked up my car and began the long journey.
 We planned to visit friends and family along the way, breaking up our drive.
 Our first stop took us to the home of some military friends we've known forever.
 For the past ten years, we've been stationed fairly close to them, but that was about to change.
 Driving away the next morning, I realized that we had no idea when we may see each other again.